Mathématique: Chapter 80

 Sure hadn’t taken long for everything to go sideways.

-Young put his back against a wall panel with inlaid amethyst accents and tried to get his bearings.
+Young put his back against a silver panel with inlaid amethyst and got his bearings.

-It was tough.
-His brain was hell bent on showing him the instant replay of Rush and Shep causing about twenty seconds of energetic havoc in the gate room before collapsing at the base of the gate.
+It was tough; his brain was hell-bent on showing him the instant replay of Rush and Shep causing twenty seconds of energetic havoc in the Lantean embarkation room before collapsing at the base of the gate.

 Those idiots.

-They’d make, maybe, the most inspired, shortest-lived military/science axis in the history of the SGC.
+They’d make, maybe, the most inspired and shortest-lived military/science axis in the history of the SGC.
 They’d go on a mission together over Young’s dead body.
-Shep was full-on nuts in a reasonable-looking package and Nick Rush was an enabler in the grand tradition of dynamite.
-Nitroglycerin.
+Shep was full-on nuts in a reasonable-looking uniform, and Nick Rush was an enabler in the grand tradition of dynamite.

 Damn it.